ralphm10/gitAWS/README.txt

 Hello gitHub and AWS

-Testing that we can send some text back... and it does
+Testing that we can send some text back...and we can!